Danielle Barden is a specialist barrister instructed in business crime, general crime and extradition.

 During her time at the firm she also assisted in the preparation of the defence of a multi-million-pound fraud trial, an action against the police and a judicial review concerning the improper seizure and detention of cash.

 - City Law School, BPTC.

 - Cardiff University, LLB Law.

-Danielle is a specialist extradition practitioner.
+Danielle is a specialist extradition practitioner and is ranked in the Legal 500 as a rising star in International Crime and Extradition.
 She exclusively represents requested persons in extradition proceedings.